RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 7 guide.md

 ## S7

+Explanations for the non-functions are provided, but not necessary in your submissions.

 1. Function.
 Domain = $\lbrace c,u,v,z\rbrace$.
 Codomain = $\lbrace e,m,q,g,x \rbrace$.
 Range = $\lbrace e,m,g \rbrace$.
-2. Not a function.
+2. Not a function. ($9$ has no output)
 3. Function.
 Domain = $\lbrace k,d,n,y \rbrace$.
 Codomain = $\lbrace r,p,o,m,c \rbrace$.
 Range = $\lbrace r,p,m,c \rbrace$.
-4. Not a function.
+4. Not a function. ($4$ maps to two things)
 5. Function.
 Domain = $\lbrace 1,2,9,6,4 \rbrace$.
 Codomain = $\lbrace 7,9,4 \rbrace$.
 Range = $\lbrace 9,4 \rbrace$.
-6. Not a function.
+6. Not a function. ($a$ maps to two things)

 ## S8